national-parks-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool resolves queries to NPS parks, labels it as the required first step, and distinguishes it from sibling detail tools by name.
+The description clearly states the tool's purpose: resolve a place name or query to NPS parks, and explicitly identifies it as the required first step before detail tools.
+It distinguishes from sibling tools by naming them.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.